anywhichway/reasondb/README.md

 ## Updates (reverse chronological order)

+2017-01-17 v0.2.8 Fixed Issue 15, changes to intersection in v2.6 had been copied from a non-strict codebase and broke during babelify with no errors during compile.

 2017-01-11 v0.2.7 Fixed Issue 13 where updates were being saved to the Object index when a constructor could not be found for the classes of objects being updated.

 2016-12-23 v0.2.6 Added more performant intersection.
 Added issues folder under test for managing resolution to issue reports.